 The people themselves view the system rather favourably.
 A lot showed support to the program as they see it as a means to promote good morals in society.

 Regardless, there are still questions being raised against this policy.
-One of the main concerns coming especially from the international community is the possibility for the system to be used as a mass surveillance tool which is a direct violation to personal privacy.
-There’s also the fear on how it could give the government too much power over the lives of its people.
+One of the main concerns coming especially from the international community is the possibility for the system to be used as a mass surveillance tool which is a direct violation of personal privacy.
+There’s also the fear of how it could give the government too much power over the lives of its people.

 Does it Ring Any Bells?